Meet Our Board

 Simone St. Claire holds a Masters of Public Health from the University of Southern California and is currently a consultant at the World Health Organization headquarters in Geneva, Switzerland.
 She is an alum of our 2017, 2018, and 2019 Soccer and Health Camps and has been instrumental in sustaining and building our organization.

 Tumuhimbise Peninah is our Uganda Country Coordinator.
-Based at Youth Rising International, she is responsible for designing, coordinating, managing, implementing and monitoring RUFC activities throughout Uganda.
+She is responsible for designing, coordinating, managing, implementing and monitoring RUFC activities throughout Uganda.
 This includes planning and coordination of School Clubs, Annual Soccer and Health Camp, Splash safe Camps, Youth Vision Trips, and Student Sponsorship.
 Peninah is a biochemistry graduate from Makerere University and has been a volunteer with Ray United for the past three years.
 Peninah was College President during her time at Makerere University and is currently pursuing a Master’s in Public Administration.
 In her free time she is either reading or swimming.

 Yesigomwe Kennedy is a graduate of Environmental Health Sciences from the prestigious School of Public Health, Makerere University.
 He’s been doing public health work for the last 5 years with experience in WASH (Water, Sanitation and Hygiene), HIV/AIDS, malaria, child and maternal Health, nutrition and adolescent health related programs.
 He has also been trained in the Grassroots Soccer curriculum.
 Kennedy is passionate about software development (including building this site) and hopes to use technology to improve public health in Uganda and beyond .Kennedy is also a successful comedian and entertainer and keeps the whole team laughing!